thobelacs/Contribute-to-OMP-Public-Repos/README.md

 ### When your company has finished signing the agreement

+These tasks are performed by the CLA Manager.

 1. Once the agreement is signed, any CLA manager can [log into the EasyCLA site](https://easycla.lfx.linuxfoundation.org/#/) (choose EasyCLA v2 if prompt it) and either:
-  * Add your GitHub username individually to the list of authorized contributors, or
+  * Add the contributor GitHub username individually to the list of authorized contributors, or
   * Add your corporate email domain, which authorizes anyone who has that email in their GitHub account, or
   * Add a corporate GitHub Organization, where any member of the org is covered by the CLA.
 ### Best practices